Article updated on March 7, 2025

 • Button (BTN)

-If you’re playing at a full-ring table with either 9 or 10 players, it’s slightly different.
-There will be more seats in early position (immediately to the left of the big blind).
+Regarding poker table position names, it's slightly different if you're playing at a full-ring table with either nine or 10 players.
+More seats will be in “early position” (immediately to the left of the big blind).
 But these typically don’t carry any fancy names with them.

-The first position after the blinds will always be considered Under-The-Gun.
-But beyond this, you can either refer to the next couple positions as follows.
+• The first position after the blinds will always be considered “under the gun.”
+But beyond this, you can either refer to the next couple of positions as follows.
 (Again, it depends on the total number of seats/players):

 • EP1, EP2, etc. (“Early position” – synonymous for UTG and the next few positions)

-#4: Texas Holde'm Chest Sheet - Starting Hands
+#4: Texas Holdem Cheat Sheet - Starting Hands

-They play ANY Ace from ANY position.
-Yes, that means if they had A2o UTG, they would play it!
-That said, learning from one’s mistakes is all part of the game!
+They play ANY ace from ANY position.
+Yes, that means if they had A-2 off-suit UTG, they would play it!
+That said, even the best poker players of all time learnt from their mistakes.
+It’s all part of the game!

 Knowing what hands to play is a necessary requirement to play well.
 Being on the button (or close to the right of it) will give you a positional advantage post-flop.

-When further out of position (Under-The-Gun), you must play fewer hands.
+You must play fewer hands when further out of position (under the gun).
 This strategy will compensate for the increased likelihood of being out-of-position, post-flop.

-Here is a one-chart-fits-all graphic that we’ve created.
+Here is a one-chart-fits-all graphic Texas Hold em cheat sheet that we’ve created.
 It will help you know which hands you should play by position in a typical 6-max game:

 6-Max Starting Hand Chart

 Be aware that this chart is simply the tip of the iceberg.
-You can study other charts by position, including those showing:
+You can study other GTO poker charts by position, including those showing:

 • Raise-First In (RFI) for different amounts (i.e., 2bb, 2.25bb, 3bb, etc.)

-• Vs. RFI: Which hands to call, fold, and 3bet after another player has already raised.
+• Vs RFI: for which hands to call, fold, and three-bet after another player has already raised.

 #5: The Simple Way to Play Post-Flop